-For an explanation on the voluntary nature of standards, the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the World Trade Organization (WTO) principles in the Technical Barriers to Trade (TBT) see the following URL: www.iso.org/iso/foreword.html.
+For an explanation of the voluntary nature of standards, the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the World Trade Organization (WTO) principles in the Technical Barriers to Trade (TBT), see www.iso.org/iso/foreword.html.

-This document was prepared by Technical Committee ISO/TC 42, Photography.
+This document was prepared by Technical Committee 42, Photography.

-This second edition cancels and replaces the first edition (ISO 18941:2011), which has been technically revised.
+This third edition cancels and replaces the second edition (ISO 18941:2017), which has been technically revised.